 On a conventional gas range, the cast iron or metal grates upon which the pots rest may be inserted into the oven after they have been thoroughly cleaned.
 The grates can then be kashered simultaneously with the oven.
 (If kashering with a self-clean cycle, the grates do not need to be cleaned first.
 However, it is advisable to check with the manufacturer as to whether the grates would be able to withstand a self-clean cycle.
 Some grates have rubber feet that may be damaged by the heat of the oven or may damage the oven itself.)
 Note: The self-cleaning cycle may remove the paint finish if the grate is not manufactured to withstand the self-clean cycle.

 The rest of the range (not glasstop) should be cleaned and covered with a double layer of heavy duty aluminum foil, which should remain on the range throughout Pesach.

 In a conventional electric cooktop, one is required to clean the burners well and then turn them on to a high heat setting until they are glowing hot.
 (This usually takes only several minutes.)
 The drip pans should be thoroughly cleaned and need not be kashered.
 The remaining cooktop areas should be cleaned and covered.
-The knobs with which the gas or electricity is turned on should be cleaned.
+The knobs with which the gas or electricity is turned on and off should be cleaned.
 No other process is necessary to kasher the knobs.

 Caution: When placing aluminum foil over the oven backsplash, be careful not to trap the heat coming from the oven vent between the foil and the backsplash; doing so may melt the backsplash if the oven vents through the back.